PranavVyas20/Newsify_V2/readme.md

 Features:

-User can filter news based upon multiple categories like sports,entertainment,tech,science,business.
+- User can filter news based upon multiple categories like sports,entertainment,tech,science,business.

-News article can be saved for offline viewing.
+- News article can be saved for offline viewing.

-Allows users to search news based on keywords.
+- Allows users to search news based on keywords.

-News article can be shared through sms or whatsapp or through any other application.
+- News article can be shared through sms or whatsapp or through any other application.

-Clicking on an article opens it in a web view without having to leave the app.
+- Clicking on an article opens it in a web view without having to leave the app.

+## Screenshots:

 Apk Lnk - https://drive.google.com/file/d/1cg55nZCcjljfts5IyyJg7XmVACK_yGqz/view?usp=sharing